camunda/camunda-docs/docs/components/operate/userguide/resolve-incidents-update-variables.md

 ![operate-incident-save-variable](../../../images/operate/operate-view-instance-save-variable-icon.png)

-We were able to solve this particular problem by _editing_ a variable, but it’s worth noting you can also _add_ a variable if a variable is missing from a process instance altogether.
+We were able to solve this particular problem by **editing** a variable, but it’s worth noting you can also **add** a variable if a variable is missing from a process instance altogether.

 There’s one last step: initiating a “retry” of the process instance.
-There are two places on the process instance page where you can initiate a retry:
+There are two places on the process instance page where you can initiate a retry: in the top right corner of the page, and below **Operations**:

 ![operate-retry-instance](../../../images/operate/operate-process-retry-incident.png)